thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-youtube.md

 By default, Channel Creator organizes all your videos into a "Latest" category.

-{% include image.html  file="channel-creator-latest" type="png" alt="Latest grouping" %}
+{% include image.html  file="firetv/channelcreator/images/channel-creator-latest" type="png" alt="Latest grouping" %}

 Channel Creator also truncates the names to size with an ellipsis if they are too long to fit in the menu.